The Hafele-Keating Experiment

 (Joseph C. Hafele & Richard E. Keating 1972 r.)

-• The experiment, despite technical difficulties and financial constraints, was performed correctly and provided reliable results.
+- The experiment, despite technical difficulties and financial constraints, was performed correctly and provided reliable results.
+It should be noted here that the difference in time between clocks flying east and west was created practically only during the flight.

-• The experiment confirmed the phenomenon of the “relativistic time effect”, i.e. that the passage of time of an observer moving in the space of the Universe also depends on his speed of movement.
+- The experiment confirmed the phenomenon of the “relativistic time effect”, i.e. that the passage of time of an observer moving in the space of the Universe depends on his speed of movement.

-• Hafele-Keating’s experiment focused only on the effect of motion speed on the passage of time, because the relationship between time and gravity had been confirmed earlier.
+- The Hafele-Keating experiment focused only on the effect of motion speed on the passage of time, as the relationship between time and gravity had previously been confirmed.

-• The Hafele-Keating experiment became an important, though completely underestimated, step in the development of physics, confirming not only the relativistic effect of time, but also the existence of space, which the experiment indicated by the asymmetry of the times of clocks flying to the East (-59 ns) and to the West (+273 ns).
+- The Hafele-Keating experiment became an important, but underestimated, step in the development of physics, which confirmed not only the relativistic effect of time, but also the existence of space, the space in which this experiment took place.

 1. Results of the H-K experiment